quicwg/base-drafts/draft-ietf-quic-transport.md

 ## ACK Frames {#frame-ack}

 Receivers send ACK frames (types 0x02 and 0x03) to inform senders of packets they have received and processed.
-The ACK frame contains one or more ACK Blocks.
+The ACK frame contains one or more ACK Ranges.
-ACK Blocks are ranges of acknowledged packets.
+ACK Ranges are ranges of acknowledged packets.
 If the frame type is 0x03, ACK frames also contain the sum of QUIC packets with associated ECN marks received on the connection up until this point.
 QUIC implementations MUST properly handle both types and, if they have enabled ECN for packets they send, they SHOULD use